Koss86/tokyobash/README.md

 ##

-Now add this to your .bashrc or .bash_profile:
+Now add this to your .bashrc:

 ```bash